-All opioid distributors are required to maintain effective controls against opioid diversion.
-They are required to create and use a system to identify and report to law enforcement downstream suspicious orders of controlled substances, such as orders of unusually large size, orders that are disproportionate, orders that deviate from a normal pattern, and/or orders of unusual frequency.
+All opioid distributors are required to maintain effective controls against opioid diversion, generally referred to as Suspicious Order Monitoring, or SOM.
+The SOM requirements obligate distributors to create and use a system to identify and report to law enforcement downstream suspicious orders of controlled substances, such as orders of unusually large size, orders that are disproportionate, orders that deviate from a normal pattern, and/or orders of unusual frequency.
 To comply with these requirements, distributors must know their customers, must conduct due diligence, must report suspicious orders, and must terminate orders if there are indications of diversion.

 Under Virginia law and the CSA, anyone authorized to handle controlled substances must track their shipments.
 The DEA’s ARCOS is an automated drug reporting system that records and monitors the flow of Schedule II controlled substances from the point of manufacture through distribution to the point of sale.
-ARCOS accumulates data on distributors’-controlled substances and transactions, which are then used to identify diversion.
+ARCOS accumulates data on distributors ‘controlled substances and transactions, which are then used to identify diversion.
 Each person or entity that is registered to distribute controlled substances such as opioids must report each acquisition and distribution transaction to the DEA.
 See 21 U.S.C. § 827; 21 C.F.R. § 1304.33.
 Each registrant must also maintain a complete, accurate and current record of each substance manufactured, imported, received, sold, delivered, exported, or otherwise disposed of.

 Each registrant must also comply with the security requirements to prevent diversion set forth in 18 VAC 110-50-90 and 21 C.F.R. § 1301.71.